How to wean a baby

 What do I need for weaning?

 There are all kinds of equipment to help you wean, but you don’t need all of it.
-Here are a few things you might find useful:
+Here are a few things you might find useful when weaning your baby:

-- Small, smooth round-tipped plastic spoons – these are gentler on your baby’s delicate mouth and gums
+- Small, smooth round-tipped plastic spoons – these are gentle on your baby’s delicate mouth and gums

-- A colourful plastic bowl to get your baby’s attention
+- A colourful plastic bowl that's easy to clean and will get your baby’s attention

 - Soft plastic bibs that can be wiped clean